Next Exit (film)

 Next Exit is a 2022 American science fiction comedy-drama film written and directed by Mali Elfman in her directorial debut.
 It stars Katie Parker, Rahul Kohli, Rose McIver, Karen Gillan, Tongayi Chirisa, and Diva Zappa.
-It premiered at the Tribeca Festival on June 10, 2022, is scheduled to be released in the United States in November 2022, by Magnet Releasing.
+It premiered at the Tribeca Festival on June 10, 2022, and was released in the United States by Magnet Releasing on November 4, 2022.

 Premise

 A scientific study known as Life Beyond, launched by Dr. Stevenson in San Francisco, allows people to commit painless suicide with the knowledge that an afterlife does exist.
 In New York City, two ready-to-die strangers, Rose and Teddy, randomly end up sharing a rental car for a cross-country trip to their respective Life Beyond appointments.